No Result

 Royalty trusts are designed as income vehicles for unitholders.
 However, since these companies operate in the energy industry’s production segment, they are extremely reliant on the price of the underlying commodity.

-Therefore, while higher energy prices will lead to higher royalty payments and a rising share price, the opposite occurs when commodity prices decline.
+Therefore, while higher energy prices will generally lead to higher royalty payments and a rising share price, the opposite occurs when commodity prices decline.
 Lower energy prices lead to lower dividend payments and a dropping share price for royalty trusts.

 Distributions are based on the price of natural gas and crude oil, and when the cost of either declines, Permianville is impacted in two ways.